-The purpose of Jordan Woodward's work is to understand the formation of relationships between people, identity, and place, and rhetorically listen to how these relationships are expressed in oral, written, digital, and embodied ways.
-Her research explores representations and experiences of environmental in/justice and ways diverse stakeholders communicate and negotiate place-based interests through vernacular and credentialed expertise.
-She is also interested in coalition building, how it happens and its challenges, around environmental and place-based issues.
+Jordan’s research explores how relationships are rhetorically built, sustained, and/or strained between people, identity and place, and listens to how these relationships are expressed through oral, written, digital and embodied literacies.
+She seeks to understand how diverse stakeholders communicate and negotiate place-based interests through vernacular and credentialed expertise.
+Jordan is also interested in coalition-building practices around environmental and place-based issues.

 - Woodward, Jordan P. "Indigenous Activism in the Digital Sphere: A Transrhetorical Analysis of the 'Save Longhorn Mountain' Facebook Page."
 Negotiating Place and Space in Digital Literacies: Research and Practice, by Damiana Pyles et al., Information Age Publishing, Inc., 2019, pp. 137–153.